 The navette is a reversible bus.
 There are driving controls at both ends of the bus.
 The driver gets to the destination, gets out and drives away in the other direction.

-4. Visiting Le Mont Saint Michel: Hotels
+4. Visiting Mont St Michel: Where To Stay?

-Mercure Mont Saint Michel is just 2 kilometres away from le Mont Saint Michel and gets solid reviews.
+- Mercure Mont Saint Michel is just 2 kilometres away from le Mont Saint Michel and gets solid reviews.
 It is within walking distance and there is also a free shuttle.
-La Jacotière is in a renovated farmhouse just 3 kilometres from le Mont Saint Michel.

 Here is a look at accommodation available in Rennes, France and in Saint-Malo.

-5. Visiting Le Mont Saint Michel: Origins
+5. Visiting Mont St Michel: A Little History

 As the story goes, Saint Aubert, a bishop in the nearby town of Avranches, had a vision from Archangel Michael to build a church on a pinnacle of rock.
 Saint Aubert ignored the first sign.
 Archangel Michael allegedly poked a hole in the bishop’s skull to emphasize the importance of the request.
 Who could discount that invitation?
 Saint Aubert initiated the building of Mont-Saint-Michel.
 The year was 708.